How Checkers Was Solved

 So, they sat in the now-defunct Computer Museum in Boston.
 The room was large, but the crowd numbered in the teens.
 The two men were slated to play 30 matches over the next two weeks.
 The year was 1994, before Garry Kasparov and Deep Blue or Lee Sedol and AlphaGo.

 Contemporary accounts played the story as a Man vs. Machine battle, the quick wits of a human versus the brute computing power of a supercomputer.
-But Tinsley and Schaeffer both agreed: this was a battle between two men, each having prepared and tuned a unique instrument to defeat the other.
+But Tinsley and Schaeffer both agreed: This was a battle between two men, each having prepared and tuned a unique instrument to defeat the other.
 Having been so dominant against humans for so long, Tinsley seemed to thrill at finally having some entity that could give him a real game.
 He had volunteered to play friendly matches against the computer in the run-up to their two world championship matches.
 And Schaeffer, though he was a bull-headed young man, had become the most effective promoter of Tinsley’s prowess and legacy.

 But there, in that hall, a quirk of human development was troubling Tinsley.
 His stomach hurt.
 The pain was keeping him up all night.
 After six games—all draws—he needed to see a doctor.
 Schaeffer took him to the hospital.
 He left with Maalox.
 But the next day, an X-ray revealed there was a lump on his pancreas.
 Tinsley understood his fate.